PaulShpilsher/world-text-foundation-acronyms/README.md

     ...
   ]
 ```
-If more results available the response header will contain an entry "next" with a path to the next page.
+Paging note: after getting a page of results if more data available the response header will contain an entry "next" with a path to the next page of results.
-Example:
 ```
   GET
     /acronym?from=10limit=5&search=freack

-  Response header:
+  Response header (when more data available):
     next: /acronym?from=15limit=5&search=freack
 ```
 - On success returns: HTTP Status 200 (CREATED)